secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 ## GitLab Inc. United States Leave Policy

 Based on the Family and Medical Leave Act, or [FMLA](https://www.dol.gov/agencies/whd/fmla), US team members are "eligible to take job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the team member had not taken leave."
-For more information on what defines an eligible team member and medical reason please visit the [Electronic Code of Federal Regulation](http://www.ecfr.gov/cgi-bin/text-idx?c=ecfr&sid=d178a2522c85f1f401ed3f3740984fed&rgn=div5&view=text&node=29:3.1.1.3.54&idno=29#sp29.3.825.b) for the most up to date data.
+For more information on what defines an eligible team member and medical reason please see [Employee Rights Under the Family and Medical Leave Act](https://www.dol.gov/sites/dolgov/files/WHD/legacy/files/fmlaen.pdf).

 ### Apply For Parental Leave in the US